moggieuk/Happy-Hare/README.md

 <details>
 <summary><sub>⭕ Read move about my learnings of ERCF v1.1...</sub></summary>

 Firstly the importance of a reliable and fairly accurate encoder should not be under estimated.
-If you cannot get very reliable results from `ERCF_CALIBRATE_ENCODER` then don't proceed with setup - address the encoder problem first.
+If you cannot get very reliable results from `MMU_CALIBRATE_ENCODER` then don't proceed with setup - address the encoder problem first.
 Because the encoder is the HEART of ERCF I [created a how-to](doc/ercf_encoder_v11.md) on fixing many possible problems with encoder.  <ul>
   <li>If using a toolhead sensor, that must be reliable too.
 The hall effect based switch is very awkward to get right because of so many variables: strength of magnet, amount of iron in washer, even temperature, therefore I strongly recommend a simple microswitch based detection.
 They work first time, every time.
   <li>The longer the bowden length the more important it is to calibrate correctly (do a couple of times to check for consistency).
 Small errors multiply with longer moves!
   <li>Eliminate all points of friction in the filament path.
 There is lots written about this already but I found some unusual places where filament was rubbing on plastic and drilling out the path improved things a good deal.